Tacoma Rainiers Game Notes - vs. Sacramento

 - Tacoma Rainiers Game Notes - vs. Sacramento - Tacoma Rainiers

-- Rainiers Drop Third Straight as Sacramento Takes Series Opener 6-1 - Tacoma Rainiers
+- Eighth Inning Fireworks Fuel Aces Comeback over Bees - Salt Lake Bees

-- Franchise Record 17 Walks Carries Space Cowboys to Win over Isotopes - Sugar Land Space Cowboys
+- River Cats Edge Rainiers 3-1 in Pitchers' Duel - Tacoma Rainiers

-- Reno Drops Series Opener vs. Salt Lake Despite Late Comeback - Reno Aces
+- Aces Launch Three Home Runs in Late Comeback Victory vs. Salt Lake - Reno Aces

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.